samelhusseini/pxt-holidays/README.md

 This repo also contains a separate site built with React.js that demonstrates how to communicate with PXT.
 The site is built under /site.
 You would mostly likely not use this if you're trying to integrate PXT into your application.

-If you'd like to start your own editor, fork this repo and fix all the TODOs.
+If you'd like to start your own editor, create a copy of this repo and fix all the TODOs.
-- [ ] Fork repo and setup local server (see below)
+- [ ] Setup local server (see below)
 - [ ] [Follow these instructions](site/README.md) to build and test the React site.
 - [ ] Update metadata in ``pxtarget.json``.
 Change the id, title, name, etc... to your taste.
 - [ ] Update the JavaScript runtime in ``sim/simulator.ts``.
 If needed add additional JS library under ``sim/public/**``